rahulsingh423/python-tutorial/README.md

 # python-tutorial
-This is the repo for all python code for training
+This is the repo for all python code from python training